 Miniloc Island is right smack in the middle of Bacuit Bay, El Nido.
 The island’s jagged coastline is filled with pockets of white beaches and lagoons and caves, both shallow and deep.
 It is one of those islands you think only exist in the movies or your head.

-It was like the limestone cliffs parted as our boat glided through.
-Seriously, it really looked and felt like that.
+It was like the limestone cliffs parted as our boat glided through to the Big Lagoon.
 Miniloc Island is like a place straight from a fantasy movie.
-The towering cliffs are lined up on both sides like sentinels and as you go deeper, you feel like you are stepping into another dimension.
+The towering cliffs are lined up on both sides like sentinels and as you go deeper, you feel like you are sailing into another dimension.
 Everywhere you look, you are blown away.
 Whether you try to see what’s beneath the crystal blue fluid blanket or look up to see the sun peeking behind the top of the cliffs, or look around to try to find your way around the limestone labyrinth, Miniloc Island will mesmerize you.

 Entrance to the Big Lagoon!
 Yes, this is just the entrance.